hobbyquaker/github-local/README.md

 Create a directory e.g. `/srv/github` and run `github-local --user=YourGithubUser --path=/srv/github`.
 You are not
-forced to use a Github API Token, but if you don't you will probably hit the API rate limit (depending on the number of repos you have), so it's strongly adviced to use one.
+forced to use a Github API Token, but if you don't you will probably hit the API rate limit (depending on the number of repos you have), so it's strongly advised to use one.

 ### Command Line Options